 Anticipated Scholarships to be Awarded in 2024

-- Anne Gregory Memorial Scholarship – NEW FOR 2021 – this scholarship was created to support Evergreen High School graduates who have mitigating financial circumstances that limit their access to financial resources.
+- Anne Gregory Memorial Scholarship – This scholarship was created to support Evergreen High School graduates who have mitigating financial circumstances that limit their access to financial resources.
 This could include immigration or residency status.
 The scholarship was set up in memory of former Evergreen teacher Anne Gregory.
 This scholarship is $2,000 for the first year of college.

 - Burien Arts Association Scholarship – This scholarship is for a Highline Public Schools graduate who will pursue a visual arts degree at an accredited arts organization or four-year college/university.